AlphaTechnolog/dotfiles-old/README.md

 requirements listed here:

 - Bibata-Modern-Ice (The cursor)
-- Papirus Icon Theme (The icon theme, select the teal style in your console: $ papirus-folders -C teal)
+- Papirus Icon Theme (The icon theme, select the purple style in your console: $ papirus-folders -C purple)
 - arc-dark

 ## Some requirements